pniewiejski/learn-io-polling/README.md

 reference.

 Keep in mind that **many file descriptors can point to a single file description**.
-This is for instance when a file descriptor is duplicated using a `dup(2)` syscall.
+This is for instance when a file descriptor is duplicated using `dup(2)` syscall.
 The duplicated file descriptor refers to the same open file description.
 As a consequence, both file descriptors will share the file's offset and status flags.
 The same behavior can be observed between two processes.
 A child process created with `fork(2)` will inherit duplicates of the parent's file descriptors.